 The easier the behavior is, the easier it’ll be to make it a habit.
 The more effort you have to put into it, the longer it’ll take.

 Flossing is a small behavior.
-It doesn’t require much time or energy or cause significant discomfort.
-Running, on the other hand, is a large behavior.
+It doesn’t require much time and energy or cause significant discomfort.
+Running, on the other hand, is a complex behavior.
 It requires a significant amount of time and energy and can cause discomfort.

-Because of this, creating a habit of flossing is often easier than running.
+Because of this, creating a small habit, such as flossing is often easier than running.

 Related: Why small wins matter